pranjalibajpai/eRail/README.md

 ## How to run locally
 - Install [XAMPP](https://www.apachefriends.org/index.html) on your system
 - Clone the repository in ```C:/Program Files/XAMPP/htdocs``` or Download the zip file & Copy in the ```htdocs``` folder
-- Open XAMPP Control Panel & Click Start under Actions in Apache & MySQL
+- Start Apache & Mysql Servers from XAMPP Control Panel
-- Click on ```Admin``` in MySQL in XAMPP Control Panel
+- Visit http://localhost/phpmyadmin on your browser
 - Create a new database ```railwayDB```  and then click Import
 - Select ```sql/railwayDB.sql``` & database will be loaded
-- Open ```http://localhost/railway-reservation-system``` on your browser
+- Open http://localhost/railway-reservation-system on your browser
 - Now you are all set to start!

 ## Directory Structure